The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems

-In the present work we pursue an alternative approach which is discussed in the next Section.
 Instead of performing an implicit update, it is also possible to explicitly compute the probability for an activation of the neuron in the next step.
 This probability is given by

 In contrast to the Boltzmann machine, the transition probability is not the same probability as the activation function~(\ref{eq:activationfunction}).

 Finally, the $\textnormal{LM}^2$ exhibits a totally different dynamics than the Boltzmann machine.
 The dynamics is characterised by a Gaussian noise term as stochastic input, a self-interacting term, its simplicity and multiple possible implementations.
 Transition probabilities and correlation times can be easily controlled by usage of truncated Gaussian noise.
 Finite values of $\epsilon$ lead to a greater or lesser extent to deviating observables, depending on the structure of the Boltzmann machine.
 The source of error is given by the error term of order $\mathcal{O}\left(\epsilon m_i^3\right)$ in the Taylor expansion of the detailed balance equation.
 Here, $m_i$ corresponds to the total input for a neuron $i$, according to Appendix~\ref{sec:derivationlangevinmachine}.
 Exact results of a Boltzmann machine can be obtained by an extrapolation to the limit $\epsilon$.